 What other steps are used when performing CPR?

 CPR consists of relatively simple steps involving compressions, clearing airways, and rescue breathing.
-By undertaking a basic first aid course, anyone can learn CPR skills and deliver treatment in the correct sequence.
+By undertaking a basic first aid course, anyone can learn how to do CPR and deliver treatment in the correct sequence.

-After 30 chest compressions are completed a person trained in CPR will deliver two normal breaths via their mouth or a face shield or facemask.
+After 30 chest compressions are completed a person trained in how to do CPR will deliver two normal breaths via their mouth or a face shield or facemask.
 A head-tilt, chin-lift manoeuvre is used to open the patients airway before delivering these breaths.

 If available, a defibrillator (Automatic-External-Defibrillator – AED) should be attached to the patient’s bare chest as soon as possible.
 The first-aider should follow the voice prompts of the AED – defibrillator and allow the machine to analyse the patients heart and deliver a shock if it determines it is required.
 Defibrillation is an important part of CPR but should not interrupt compressions.
 The only time compressions should be stopped is when the machine is analysing and shocking.